Elektra (character)

-Elektra Natchios (/ˈnætʃiɒs/, /-oʊs/) is a fictional character appearing in American comic books published by Marvel Comics.
-She was initially created as a supporting character for the superhero Matt Murdock / Daredevil, to whom Elektra has functioned as a villainous adversary, love interest, and later, a heroic ally.
-Created by Frank Miller, the character first appeared in Daredevil #168 (Jan.
+Elektra Natchios (/ˈnætʃiɒs/, /-oʊs/; Ηλέκτρα Νάτσιος) is a character appearing in American comic books published by Marvel Comics.
+Created by Frank Miller, the character first appeared in Daredevil #168 (cover-dated Jan.
 1981).
-Her violent nature and mercenary lifestyle has served as a divisive point of conflict between her and Daredevil, which, in 2020, culminated in her becoming the second Daredevil.
+Initially created as a supporting character for the superhero Matt Murdock / Daredevil, Elektra has functioned as his villainous adversary, love interest, and eventual heroic ally.
+Her violent nature and mercenary lifestyle have served as a divisive point of conflict between them, culminating in her becoming the second Daredevil in 2020.
+One of Frank Miller's best-known creations, she was killed by Bullseye at the conclusion of her first story arc in 1982, though she was later resurrected and became a regularly appearing character, headlining three ongoing series.
+She has also appeared as a supporting character of Wolverine and in other series and mini-series, including as a member of the Thunderbolts and the Savage Avengers.